 Jonathan A. Taylor’s The Rites of Passage is marketed as the first in a series of novels; it also ably stands on its own.
 The story follows Jamie Goldberg from elementary school to college, as he grows from an abused boy into a self-possessed young man.
 His life is a symphony of pain, humor, filth, and beauty as he struggles to come to terms with his identity in homophobic America.

 Jamie Goldberg suspects his homosexuality at an early age and manages to hide it from his homophobic Seventies Detroit community, his Jewish political activist parents, and even from himself until his rape, at the hands of a male prostitute, at the age of 16.
 Profoundly ashamed, he hides in two worlds.

 One world is an intellectual cocoon spun from music, art, theater, and literature.
 The other is a darker world where sadomasochistic desires attempt to obliterate his sexuality.
-His elaborate fantasies are no match for real-life or his true affections, which blossom in spite of his constant attempts to thwart them.
-When his carefully constructed imaginary world begins to crumble, Jamie must face his demons, both real and invented, then the emotional sparks fly.
+His elaborate fantasies are no match for real life or his true affections, which blossom despite his constant attempts to thwart them.
+When his carefully constructed imaginary world begins to crumble, Jamie must face his demons, both real and invented and then the emotional sparks fly.

 I loved this book!
 This book made me wince, this book made me cry and this book made me laugh.
 I could not put this book down!
 I can NOT wait for the second of this 3-part series of “The Goldberg Variations”

 “Jonathan A. Taylor’s The Rites of Passage is marketed as the first in a series of novels; it also ably stands on its own.
 The story follows Jamie Goldberg from elementary school to college, as he grows from an abused boy into a self-possessed young man.
 His life is a symphony of pain, humor, filth, and beauty as he struggles to come to terms with his identity in homophobic America.”